-Banking facilities are supplied by an affiliate of the Administrator, as outlined on page 17.
-Interest Charges in relation to the bank overdraft are included in the Statement of Comprehensive Income recorded within 'Finance Costs'.
-Interest received on positive cash balances is recorded within 'Interest income' on the Statement of Comprehensive Income.
+Banking facilities are supplied by an affiliate of the Administrator, as outlined on page 16.
+Interest charges in relation to the bank overdraft are included in the Statement of Comprehensive Income within 'Finance costs'.
+Interest received on positive cash balances is recorded in the Statement of Comprehensive Income within 'Interest Income'.